kevin-s-chin/Case-Studies/Cyclistic_Case_Study/cyclistic_report.md

   end_station_name IS NULL OR start_station_name IS NULL

 -- Result: 1329219.
 There is a final difference of six entries between R and SQL.
--- This discrepency occured in Step 7 and is likely due to the way R and BigQuery -- handle NULL and NA entries.
+-- This discrepancy occurred in Step 7 and is likely due to the way R and BigQuery -- handle NULL and NA entries.
 ```